ev3dev/ev3dev.github.io/docs/networking.md

 The simplest route is to purchase a Wi-Fi dongle and plug it into the EV3's USB port.
 Almost any USB Wi-Fi dongle which supports Linux will work, including the one that is supported by the official LEGO software.
 Once you have plugged in a dongle, you can use Brickman's "**_Wireless and Networks_ > _Wi-Fi_**" menu to connect to a network.

+### With a USB Ethernet adapter

+If you have a USB Ethernet adapter (or can buy one) which supports Linux, you can use it to access the network from your EV3.
+Just plug it into the brick and connect the adapter to an ethernet cable; no configuration is related.

 ### With USB through a PC

 You can use a PC to connect to the EV3 through its mini USB port and share an internet connection.
 To try out connecting via USB, see our [Connecting to the Internet via USB](/docs/tutorials/connecting-to-the-internet-via-usb/) tutorial.